DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

 That completes this hands-on lesson.
 In this lesson you learned:

-- the security policies available in Apigee Edge
+- The security policies available in Apigee Edge

-- the OAuth grant types, and how Apigee Edge supoprts them
+- The OAuth grant types, and how Apigee Edge supoprts them

-- how API Key verification differs from OAuth token verification
+- How API Key verification differs from OAuth token verification

-- how to use OAuth Token verification in an Apigee Edge API Proxy.
+- How to use OAuth Token verification in an Apigee Edge API Proxy.